Getting Your Source Files

 Use the following commands if your native Linux machine uses the OpenSUSE distribution:

-sudo zypper install git cmake gcc gcc-c++ libjson-c-devel
+sudo zypper install git cmake pkg-config gcc gcc-c++ libjson-c-devel

 Installing on Fedora